typelevel/Laika/docs/07-reference/02-standard-directives.md

 Some of them can only be used in templates, whereas others can also be used in text markup, as stated for each individual directive below.

-For details on creating your own directives, see @:ref(Implementing Directives).
+For details on creating your own directives, see [Implementing Directives].

 Navigation